zivlakmilos/magicbook/README.md

 ## Configuration

 To specify configuration for your project, you can create a file called `magicbook.json` in your project folder.
 In this file, you can set all of the following config settings.
-Most of these settings can also be set when running `magicbook` on the command line.
+Most of these settings can also be overridden with command line arguments, including the name of the config file.
+See the documentation further down for command line arguments.

 ### Files